salatfreak/pyromaniac/docs/recipes-remote.md

   <<< 'ignition.config.replace: `contents(Path("config.ign"))`'
 ```

+Reading the config from standard input will, of course, impede your ability to
+enter secrets on the terminal.

 ## For Debugging
 Remote configuration loading can accelerate testing of your configs in virtual
 machines as well.
 Start the installation as usual but make a snapshot right